cici-xingyu-zheng/swdb_2024_strategy/README.md

 ### 08/28/24

-Met with group, today I'll aim to produce the indices for all sessions once session downloads well; if capable of this overnight (it's quick using just the total model fit, which Alex used for his).
+Met with group, today I'll aim to produce the indices for all sessions once session downloads well; if capable of this overnight (it's quicker using just the total model fit, which Alex used for his).

-Other than that, interesting things to look into:
+- All behavior only mouse downloaded!
+- I just defined the pure timing strategy based on the ideal geometric distribution, so can use that as well and compare with the `timing1D` distribution.
+- Both method working now, added some visualization;

 #### TO-DO:
+0. how to load different sessions;
 1. write ROC code;
 2. model comparison sturcture (lesion);
 3. different timing strategy comparison;